brucenzi/amazon-fires-prediction/README.md

 # amazon-fires-prediction
-This README describes work done predicting spot fires in the Amazon forest, as the mid-project of the Ironhack Data Analytics Bootcamp.
+This README describes work done predicting spot fires in the Amazon forest, as part of the mid-project of the Ironhack Data Analytics Bootcamp.
 Resources used include Python and associated packages.

 [![Amazon](https://i.postimg.cc/wBDLMm6P/Amazon.png)](https://postimg.cc/R3VNbqJQ)